 After the battle, which also introduces this game’s use of barrels (more on that in a moment), Phil looks pensive.
 It’s hard to blame him.
 If you took a close look at Hercules’ fighting during the battle, you could see that it was incredibly restrained and fumbling, not unlike Ping from KH2 but without the battle ending in a blink like your first run with Ping (I feel it still would have helped to see him trip up in a cutscene, however).
 Phil has a deal for both Hercules and Gomez: they’ll both enter the Games, and he’ll watch their performances and decide who he’s going to keep training.
 Ven gets excited at the news of a tournament, but Phil informs him that Gomez took the last spot, meaning Ven will have to satisfy himself with helping Hercules train for the tournament, since he obviously needs it.
 On the way to the old, familiar coliseum, Ven may encounter his first Yellow Mustards, the thunder-aligned spice pot.

 The two of them get to work in the Coliseum.
 This introduces a new minigame that I find just a little underwhelming.
 You have to break a number of jars with your attacks, trying to outpace Hercules at the same task.
 Large jars are worth extra, and are also harder to destroy… for you.
 Hercules can do them in one!
 It won’t surprise you to learn that the game also features a number of barrels borrowed from Days, both the regular and explosive varieties.
 New to BBS is the fact that the normal barrels now fall on their sides after being launched, after which you can ride them like a ball of yarn (well, that was an interesting comparison).
-This doesn’t work perfectly, as the barrels have a lot of trouble getting back onto the central Coliseum platform if they fall off, and you have to be careful, because if you don’t “use upturned barrels up” by riding them, Hercules will grab them and toss them of his own accord!
+This doesn’t work perfectly, as the barrels have a lot of trouble getting back onto the central Coliseum platform if they fall off, and you have to be careful leaving upturned barrels lying around, because if you don’t “use them up” by riding them, Hercules will grab them and toss them of his own accord!
 It’s all a surprisingly full-featured mini-game, but it’s also so easy and ultimately brainless that it’s hard for me to think very highly of it.

-The rewards for Break the Urns (played twice, the second at higher difficulty) are pretty darned high: an HP increase for the first game, a Deck Capacity up for the second, and a free copy of Sonic Blade!
-This oversized prize is reflective of the prizes Terra and Aqua get during their visit to Olympus Coliseum for overcoming far greater challenges, plus Sonic Blade, which Terra and Aqua can only earn if they play Break the Urns manually after clearing Olympus Coliseum!
+The rewards for Break the Urns (played twice, the second time at higher difficulty) are pretty darned high: an HP increase for the first game, a Deck Capacity up for the second, and a free copy of the Sonic Blade comand!
+This oversized prize pile is reflective of the prizes Terra and Aqua get during their visit to Olympus Coliseum for overcoming far greater challenges, plus Sonic Blade, which Terra and Aqua can only earn if they play Break the Urns manually after clearing Olympus Coliseum!
 Urm, good for you, Venny.
 I don’t know what you did to deserve double the prizes your siblings get for doing more work, but apparently you did it!

 This Deck Capacity upgrade, by the way, is the last one Ven will get in Critical Mode, since he started with a bonus two slots.
 The remaining Deck Capacity upgrades are for Beginner, Standard and Proud players only.